sftcd/etm/etm.md

 attacks.
 This is not intended to be a comprehensive nor complete survey, but to motivate us to consider deliberate adversarial behaviour by applications.

-Finally, we note that while we have these examples of deliberate adversarial behaviour, there are also many examples of application developers doing their best to protect the security and privacy of their users or customers.
+While we have these examples of deliberate adversarial behaviour, there are also many examples of application developers doing their best to protect the security and privacy of their users or customers.
 That's just the same as the case today where we need to consider in-network actors as potential adversaries despite the many examples of network operators who do act primarily in the best interests of their users.
+So this section is not intended as a slur on all or some application developers.

 ## Malware in curated application stores